The Process for Filing a Discrimination Lawsuit

 Exceptions When Filing a Lawsuit

 If you plan to file an age discrimination lawsuit, you won’t need a Notice of Right-to-Sue to file in court.
 You can file any time after 60 days have passed from the day you filed your charge (but no later than 90 days after you receive notice that our investigation is concluded).
 If you plan to file a lawsuit under the Equal Pay Act, you don’t have to file a charge or obtain a Notice of Right-to-Sue before filing.
 Rather, you can go directly to court, provided you file your suit within two years from the day the discrimination took place (3 years if the discrimination was willful).

 Keep in mind, though, Title VII of the 1964 Civil Rights Act also makes it illegal to discriminate based on sex in the payment of wages and benefits.
 If you have an Equal Pay Act claim, there may be advantages to also filing under Title VII.
 In order to pursue a Title VII claim in court, you must have filed a charge with EEOC and received a Notice of Right-to-Sue.

 EEOC and Filing a Lawsuit

 EEOC files employment discrimination lawsuits in select cases.
 When deciding whether to file a lawsuit, the EEOC considers several factors, including the seriousness of the violation, the type of legal issues in the case, and the wider impact the lawsuit could have on our efforts to combat workplace discrimination.
 Because of limited resources, EEOC cannot file a lawsuit in every case where discrimination has been found.

-We represent clients in filing the required charge notice, and keep clients informed regarding any EEOC updates and the resolution of their charge.
-In most cases the EEOC will not initiate a lawsuit, in which case we may proceed to file a lawsuit on a client’s behalf in court.
+I represent clients in filing the required charge notice, and keep clients informed regarding any EEOC updates and the resolution of their charge.
+In most cases the EEOC will not initiate a lawsuit, in which case I may proceed to file a lawsuit on a client’s behalf in court.